open/close all folders

 - Eriol Academy from Kidou Tenshi Angelic Layer.

-- The Sakurakaoka Academy in Kamichama Karin seems to have at least an elementary branch and a middle school branch.
+- The Sakuragaoka Academy in Kamichama Karin seems to have at least an elementary branch and a middle school branch.

-- Gakuen Alice from Gakuen Alice is one of these.
+- Gakuen Alice from Alice Academy is one of these.

 - The Ayanoi Gakuin in GA Geijutsuka Art Design Class is a more realistic example.
 It has a junior high, a high school and technological university in adjacent campuses, and they share a lot of common facilities— the main characters, which are in the high school, often goes to the university campus to have computer graphics classes and sometimes even for vending machines.
 It's also worth noting that because of the university's background, the high school have a relelatively large technical/vocational division, on top of general ed and arts divisions— and it's not an Elaborate University High, but just Truth in Television in Japan.